Featured Comment:

 Place a drop lid (otoshibuta) over the mackerel and simmer for 10 minutes.
 Not only does this prevent the surface from drying out, but it ensures even cooking and stops the fish from moving too much, therefore also preventing breakage.

-Miso paste doesn’t dissolve and needs to be mixed thoroughly.
-However, this dish doesn’t have so much liquid and thorough mixing might damage the fish.
+Miso paste doesn’t dissolve easily and needs to be mixed thoroughly.
+However, this dish doesn’t have much liquid, and thorough mixing might damage the fish.

 It’s also worth noting that miso paste tends to lose its flavor when cooked at high temperatures or for too long.
 For maximum flavor, I lower the heat to a simmer and add the miso paste near the end.

-Add this mixture to the pan with green onion and shishito peppers.
+Add this mixture to the pan with the white part of leek and shishito peppers.

 I mentioned this technique in my nikujaga recipe, but allowing the dish to cool down after it has been cooked develops the umami and richness of the sauce, resulting in the maximum flavor.

-So, if you have time, it is worth letting it cool down and then heating it up again to maximize the overall flavor.
+So, if you have time, it’s worth letting it cool down for about 30 minutes and then heating it up again to maximize the overall flavor.
+This resting period allows the fish to absorb all the delicious flavors in the sauce.
 It also makes this dish a good one to make in advance!
-But of course this is optional.
+But of course, this step is optional.

 Place the mackerel on serving plates with the shishito peppers and a few spring onions.
 Drizzle some of the miso sauce over the top and enjoy with rice!